 The grant award covers a five year project period.
-Your proposal should represent the full five year period.
-CNCS expects to provide the first three years of funding at the time of the initial award to all recipients, so long as they have demonstrated the capacity to meet the Social Innovation Fund's rigorous compliance and match raising standards for all three years.
-Funding for subsequent years is dependent upon availability of appropriations and satisfactory performance.
+Your proposal should represent the full five year period, but your budget should only be for the first year.
+Funding for subsequent years is dependent upon the availability of appropriations and satisfactory performance.
 CNCS reserves the right to adjust the amount of an award or elect not to continue funding.